Driving Greater Performance Through Emotional Intelligence

 Dr. Matthew Lippincott, Founder and Owner

-Dr. Lippincott has worked with Dr. Daniel Goleman for years to provide leadership and performance consulting services.
-He is a Strategic Advisor to the Emotional Intelligence initiative and EPIC Leadership program at Amazon, and has also provided services for Bank of America, Google, Gilead Sciences, KBC Group, MIT, IIM and others.
-Dr. Lippincott has also held corporate leadership roles, funded and led businesses, and is a certified leadership coach/coach trainer.
-He holds a Doctoral degree from the University of Pennsylvania specializing in leadership and EI, which was supervised by Business Week’s “high priestess of executive coaching,” Primal Leadership co-author Dr. Annie Mckee.
+Dr. Lippincott has worked with Dr. Daniel Goleman for years to provide EI-driven leadership and performance consulting services.
+He is a Strategic Advisor to the Amazon Web Services EPIC Leadership program, and has also provided services for Bank of America, Google, Gilead Sciences, MIT and many others.
+Dr. Lippincott has held corporate leadership roles in the software and healthcare industries, funded, owned and led businesses, and is a certified EI and leader performance coach and coach trainer.
+He also holds research and faculty roles at multiple universities, as well as corporate and academic board of advisor positions.
+His Doctoral degree was earned at the University of Pennsylvania, and specialized in leader performance and EI.
+It was supervised by Business Week’s “high priestess of executive coaching,” Primal Leadership co-author Dr. Annie Mckee.

 Overview of EI